How to Find a Domain Name for Your Startup

 Do My Business Name and Domain Have to Match (exactly)?

 It is not a must for them to match but it certainly helps.
 It pays off to follow the above mentioned Gold standard.
-If one hears about your business and tries to search online for its website, you would want them to land on your website without any hassle.
-Getting it wrong can confuse a potential customer or worse — they may end up on a competitor's website.
+If one hears about your business and tries to search online for it’s website, you would want them to land on your website without any hassle.
+Getting it wrong can confuse a potential customer or worse — they may end up on your competitor's website.

 Should I Buy the ".com"-domain for My Startup?

-For startups in the tech space, a dot-com domain can be worth quite a lot of money.
+For startups in the tech space, a .com domain can be worth quite a lot of money.
 Regularly, quality domain names matching the business name change hands for multi-million-dollar prices.
 Whether or not this is the right path for you depends mainly on your business and budget.
-While it also shows potential users that you are serious about your business, the time might be better spent building and promoting your products.
+While it also shows potential users that you are serious about your business, the time and money might be better spent building and promoting your products.

 Can I Use a Trademarked Name as Part of My Domain Name?